web-craze/ReactSSR/README.md

-# This is my first ReactSSR Project.
+# This is my first ReactSSR Project with server side rendering.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts